vercel/next.js/docs/advanced-features/custom-error-page.md

 ## Static `pages/404`

-For the cases where you do want a custom `_error` page but still want the benefits of a static 404 page we have added a new convention of a `pages/404` file that takes priority over `_error` for 404s specifically.
-This new 404 page is specifically meant for creating a static 404 page and strictly does not allow `getInitialProps` or `getServerSideProps` to be used.
+For the cases where you do want a custom `_error` page but still want the benefits of a static 404 page we have added a convention of a `pages/404` file that takes priority over `_error` for 404s specifically.
+This 404 page is specifically meant for creating a static 404 page and strictly does not allow `getInitialProps` or `getServerSideProps` to be used.

 In the case where you want to use the default 404 page provided by Next.js but still need a custom `_error` page to report any errors, you can achieve this with: